Obed101/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 ## Corrective and preventative measures

 The following measures will be put in place to make sure the same thing never repeats itself:
-•	The firewall configuration files’ content will always be simple and clear
+•	The firewall configuration files’ content will always be simple and clear.
 •	Burden on the firewall will be reduced by regularly removing unwanted traffic on the firewall.